 Introduction

 Lung cancer is a complicated disease involving genetic and epigenetic variation, and is the leading cause of cancer death all over the world[1].
 Lung cancer is often silent in its early stages and the five–year survival rate can be increased from 5% to 63% with the early stage of NSCLC thus showing the importance of early diagnosis of NSCLC[2, 3].
 DNA methylation is one of the epigenetic modifications in eukaryote, which regulates genes and microRNAs expression[4] and alternative splicing[5].
 It has been observed and confirmed that DNA methylation change is wide-spread in tumor tissues.
 Hence, with the numerous advantages like stable chemical property, detection ability in remote patient media, quantitative signal, relatively low cost in detection and so on[6], DNA methylation could be a promising biomarker in early cancer detection.

+In the past decades, large number of DNA methylation based cancer diagnostic biomarkers has been identified in NSCLC, such as HOXA9, APC, MGMT and so on. the methylation status of FHIT has been investigated in different populations with different method and different study design.

 FHIT (fragile histidine triad) is a member of the histidine triad gene family, which encodes Hydrolase of Ap3A[7], and the Fhit-Ap3A enzyme-substrate complex appears to be the tumor suppressor signal[8].
 The gene encompasses the common fragile site FRA3B on chromosome 3, where carcinogen-induced damage can lead to translocations and aberrant transcripts of this gene [9].
 FHIT loss was observed in 64% of non-small-cell lung carcinoma patients and was significantly associated with squamous cell carcinoma and poor tumor grade [10].
 In addition, aberrant transcripts from this gene have been found in about half of all gastric[11], esophageal[12], and colon carcinomas[13].
 In summary, FHIT is now considered as a cancer suppressor gene and the loss or aberrant transcripts of FHIT may be associated with carcinogenesis.

 In this article, we firstly conducted a meta-analysis to evaluate the ability to use FHIT methylation level for early lung cancer diagnosis.
 The factors which lead heterogeneity to the ORs were identified with subgroup analyses and meta-regression.
 We also found that The Cancer Genome Atlas project (TCGA) as well as the Gene Expression Omnibus (GEO) database had collected hundreds of NSCLC samples with whole genome DNA methylation datasets and comprehensive clinical information, providing an additional resource for validation and without publication bias[14].
 Several studies have showed the improved robustness of combining data from papers and databases [15, 16].
 Therefore, in our work, we innovatively integrated these microarray data and published articles to evaluate and validate the diagnostic ability of FHIT methylation test in NSCLC.